 I helped my red-faced son into comfy jammies, hydrated him, and tucked him into bed.
 He seemed to be quite miserable and uncomfortable, since he was shrieking at a very high pitch.
 Though I don’t typically take temperatures, I did this time, and he registered just under 103°F. I gave him some homeopathic arnica pellets for the body aches, some extra fermented cod liver oil and elderberry syrup, and a Chinese herbal formula called Xiao Chai Hu Tang, which can help support a child’s immune system in many cases, especially when there’s a fever present.

 Then on the advice of Dr. Cowan, I tried a method that I had previous heard of but never tried: lemon socks.
 Dr. Cowan explains that if we look to nature, we can find the cures we need.
 A lemon fruit can withstand extreme heat and even thrives in such a severe climate, making it an ideal therapeutic tool for navigating a fever.
 Lemon, when applied in the method described below, will help to alleviate the child’s discomfort while allowing the fever to continue burning.
-The child may appear more alert an clear, and even ask for food, but the temperature will not be forced into suppression, thus allowed to finish its job.
+The child may appear more alert and clear, and even ask for food, but the temperature will not be forced into suppression, thus allowing it to finish its job.

 How to Make Lemon Socks